ConorWilliams/libfork/docs/benchmarks/benchmarks/strassen.md

 T_1 = \mathcal{O}(n^{\log_2 7})
 \]

 which is approximately \(\mathcal{O}(n^{2.807})\).
-The implementation allocates temporary matrices at each recursive level, so memory traffic is a major part of the benchmark.

-In the libfork benchmark, the seven half-size products are spawned as independent recursive tasks.
+The seven half-size products are spawned as independent recursive tasks.
 The matrix additions and subtractions that build the temporary inputs, and the final output combination, are serial quadratic work around those tasks.
 That gives the span recurrence:

 \[
 T_\infty(n) = T_\infty(n / 2) + \mathcal{O}(n^2)